 After you click OK on STEP 5 a new warning pop up window will open.
 Click OK.

-After you click OK on STEP 6, select your “Install FileZilla” Task then click the “Run” tab.
-You will be asked to run Install FileZilla – click Yes.
+After you click Submit on STEP 6, select your “Install FileZilla” Task then click the “Run” tab.
+You will be asked to run Install FileZilla – click OK.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂

-Note: If you want to run FileZilla container over HTTPS check How to Run Docker Containers Over HTTPS.
+Note: If you want to run the FileZilla container over HTTPS check How to Run Docker Containers Over HTTPS.

 Note: Can I run Docker on my Synology NAS?
 See the supported models.